 Welcome to Ski M.D.
 We are one of NZ's leading independent PWC service specialists operating an advanced mobile workshop specifically designed to service and repair jetskis.
 We have a full range of diagnostic equipment and one of the most experienced technicians in the watercraft industry.
-We also have an extensive parts inventory to allow for prompt repairs.
-Service areas include Auckland, northern Waikato and the Coromandel.
+Service areas include Auckland, north-east Waikato and the Coromandel.

 Bookings/Enquiries: Please use the booking button to the left.